Maine Eastern Railroad: Rolling stock

 The MERR roster consisted of a former Canadian National MLW M-420s numbered 3573, and a RRPX Railroad Power Leasing Electro Motive Division GP9, numbered 764.
 These two locomotives were normally used for freight service, but would fill in for an FL9 if needed.
-For passenger operations, the MERR operated a pair of ex-Amtrak EMD F40PH-2s that still carried their original Amtrak numbers 265 and 291.
-These only ran for the 2004 season and would be replaced with ex-Amtrak EMD FL-9 locomotives, 488 and 489.
+For passenger operations, the MERR operated a pair of ex-Amtrak EMD F40PHs that still carried their original Amtrak numbers 265 and 291.
+These only ran for the 2004 season and would be replaced with ex-New Haven EMD FL-9 locomotives, 488 and 489.
 Both FL9s were sold to Webb Rail in 2020.